Nebraska Nursing Schools & Licenses

 Nebraska Methodist College (On-campus, online)

-Nebraska Methodist College offers many undergraduate nursing degrees.
-The four options are a traditional BSN program, an RN to BSN program, an LPN to BSN program, and an accelerated BSN program that may be completed in 12 months.
-The curriculum features an emphasis on community-based practice.
+Nebraska Methodist College offers a range of undergraduate nursing degrees.
+The four options are a traditional BSN program, an RN-to-BSN program, an LPN-to-BSN program, and an accelerated BSN program that can be completed in 12 months.
+The curriculum emphasizes community-based practice.
 Except for the RN-to-BSN program, all programs are offered on the Josie Harper campus in Omaha.
 All four programs boast a first-time NCLEX exam pass rate of at least 93 percent.

 Students gain critical, required hands-on experience in clinical rotations.
-Affiliated hospitals such as Methodist Hospital and Methodist Women’s Hospital offer several rotations.
+Affiliated hospitals, including Methodist Hospital and Methodist Women’s Hospital, offer several rotations.
 Given the large size of the Methodist hospital system in the Midwest many students ultimately make meaningful professional connections through their clinical rotations that may help them secure their first jobs after graduation.

 • Location: Omaha, NE